 “Okay!”
 Ernie replied.
 As Theo’s faded from the screen, he smelt something tasty in the kitchen.
 He'd had a long day, and even famous models need to eat.

-A week later, Ernie and Theo raced to the all-important Board meeting at a hotel in a secret canal side location.
+A week later, Ernie and Theo raced to the all-important Board meeting at a secret canal-side hotel.

-The board happily approved Theo’s request for new sewing machines and said they were very happy with his marketing campaign.
+The board happily approved Theo’s request for new sewing machines and said they were very impressed with his marketing campaign.

 A few days later, Ernie did his stint before the bright lights....and Theo's new coats were ready for the world to see.